smart-wpa/lincoln-field-site/lincoln-field.md

 #### **Track Upgrades**

-Planning will begin this spring for upgrades to the track at Lower Woodland field #7, which is owned by Seattle Parks and Recreation.
+SPS and SPR have agreed to move forward with the track upgrades at Lower Woodland field #7, which is owned by Seattle Parks and Recreation.
 These improvements will support Lincoln’s robust track program.

 *   We will begin a separate community outreach effort for the track project.
 *   We will include other park stakeholders including Metro League to ensure we consider the needs of cross-country runners.